gregorurabl/ardu_slidercontrol/README.md

 - Smaller and simpler housing
 - Manual operability of the Shark S1 is retained through the add-on adapter design

 Original drive STL files from the reference design are in `3D Print/Original_Drive_STL/`.
-The modified direct drive files are in `3D Print/Drive_Fork/`:

 | File | Description |
 |---|---|